jtlapp/node-cleanup/README.md

 ## Reference

-`nodeCleanup(cleanupHandler, messages)`
+`function nodeCleanup(cleanupHandler, messages)`

 Install a cleanup handler that reliably runs when node exits.
 Both parameters are optional.
-Calling `nodeCleanup()` without a `cleanupHandler` still provides the benefit of ensuring that other installed exit handlers run on *ctrl*-C.
+Calling `nodeCleanup()` without a `cleanupHandler` still provides the benefit of ensuring that other installed exit handlers run on *ctrl-C*.

 | Param | Description |
 | --- | --- |